Bluetooth Trackers vs. GPS Trackers

-Bluetooth Trackers and Key Locators are often labeled “GPS trackers” but don’t use GPS at all!
+Bluetooth Trackers and Key Locators are often labelled “GPS trackers” but don’t use GPS at all!

 Bluetooth trackers such as; Tile, TrackR, and Chipolo have been around for the past few years and they are ideal for forgetful people who tend to lose their keys often.
 These little devices are often mistaken for GPS tracking devices but they do not use GPS at all.
 If you are out of the range or if your dog chases a squirrel into town, with Bluetooth trackers, you are out of luck.
 Bluetooth trackers’ communicate both ways and the system becomes more powerful if you have more than one tags.
 As long as you have access to one tag, you can use that tag to find the primary device (your phone) and use it to locate the other tags.
 It’s unusual to lose your keys, sunglasses, and phone at the same time.
 The most useful feature of a Bluetooth tracker is that it warns you with a notification on your phone if you leave a tagged object behind.